regymm/PYNQSDR/README.md

 PYNQ-Z1 + AD936X SDR platform.
 Openwifi & PlutoSDR capable.

+[KiCad files](./kicad) | [Design notes TBD] | [Blog TBD]

-**Hardware files/documents/blogs coming soon, stay tuned!**
+**Documents/blogs coming soon, stay tuned!**

 #### Design

 This project demonstrated that AD936X chip can combine with low-cost ZYNQ FPGA development boards, especially PYNQ-Z1, and run openwifi without problem.
 This can potentially become an extremely low-cost openwifi platform.
+And with extensions removed, you still have a working(maybe except HDMI) PYNQ capable of any other serious ZYNQ projects.

 Of course, a series of "hacking" is required: